zizisoft/gitlock/README.md

 Set the location of root certificates.
 This is for verifying. `<path>` must be a directory containing certificate files in PEM format.
 If there's no `<path>`, it will set this config to nothing.

-IMPORTANT: You must use `c_rehash` to generate `xxxxxxxx.0` files (where `x` is a hex number) before OpenSSL can search this directory.
+IMPORTANT: You must use `c_rehash` to generate `xxxxxxxx.0` files (where `x` is a hex number, see below), or manually rename the certificate file to this format, before OpenSSL can search the directory.
 For details see:

 [https://www.openssl.org/docs/man1.0.2/apps/c_rehash.html](https://www.openssl.org/docs/man1.0.2/apps/c_rehash.html)